 One of the most important things in networking, besides knowing people, is whether others know you or not, and how they perceive you.
-Unfortunately, while building a good reputation requires a lot of effort, as well as healthy and pleasant connections based on selflessness, honesty and respect, it only takes a few mistakes to create a bad reputation.
+Unfortunately, while building a good reputation requires a lot of effort,

 My grandfather used to tell me: "The most important thing in life is who you know."